rkuma183/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

   Companies such as Uber make use of new technologies in new business models that disrupt previous industries.
   Indidivuals and organizations need to think ahead.

 ## Skills

 **8. How does the team acquire all skills needed?**

-   Adopting new tools and techniques to capture or maintain market share requires homework or tutoring.
+   Adopting new tools and techniques to capture or maintain market share requires support (one-on-one tutoring).

+   * Password
+   * Messaging (Slack, Mattermost)
+   * Video conferencing setup (Zoom, Google Hangouts, Apple Facetime)
+   * Issue trackers (GitHub/GitLab Issues)
+   * Suggestions (GitHub Pull Requests/GitLab Merge Requests)
+   * Static websites (GitLab Pages, Confluence wikis)

-   In today's world, achieving greater velocity and adaptability trumps predictability as key to achieving competitiveness.
+   PROTIP: In today's world, achieving greater velocity and adaptability trumps predictability as key to achieving competitiveness.

+## Social

+**9. How does the team come together?**

+   Traditional companies make people come to the office but then leave creating social bounds to chance.

+   PROTIP: Team calls that focus on personal life are not a waste of time because they develop cohesion and empathy necessary for great collaboration.
+   <a target="_blank" href="https://www.youtube.com/watch?v=UFhHetf7kHM">*</a>

 ## Related resources